moifort/create-vue-app/README.md

 * `./style` folder contain all the SCSS style file. `bootstrap` contain all the scss file, `vendors` contain all the third library like fontawesom, chartjs, etc. All the file will be compiled and generate automatically.
 * `./static` contains all the image or other static files.
 Images will be compressed automatically.
 * `./src` all your VueJs files.
+* `./src/api` all your call to your external API manage with Axios
+* `./src/store` your Vuex centralized state management will store all your application data
 * To see what looks your project in production mode run `yarn build`.
 It will generate aggregate minified file: css, javascripts.

 ## Deploy your application in production with Docker